gsoft-inc/wl-authentication-clientcredentialsgrant/README.md

 services.AddHttpClient<MyClient>().AddClientCredentialsHandler( /* [...] */);
 ```

-Then, instantiate the `HttpClient` later on using `IHttpClientFactory` or directly inject the client if you used the generic registration:
+Then, instantiate the `HttpClient` later on using `IHttpClientFactory` or directly inject it in the constructor if you used the generic registration:

 ```csharp
 public class MyClient